 Product liability, mass tort and class action - defense: consumer products (including tobacco) in United States

 Altria Group and affiliates, including Philip Morris USA Inc.

 Bayer (Monsanto) Company

 Dunkin’ Brands, Inc., 7-Eleven, BP West Coast Products (which operates convenience stores), and Yum Donuts

 Grocery Manufacturers Association

 National Coffee Association

-- National counsel for Altria and Philip Morris USA in class action and individual suits that have been filed across the country based on an evapor product manufactured and sold by Juul Labs Inc.
+- Representing Altria and Philip Morris USA in private economic damages class actions, public entity actions, certain AG actions, and individual personal injury actions that have been filed across the country based on an evapor product manufactured and sold by Juul Labs Inc.